-DrawAxis [AXIS.HGH]
+DrawAxis [GSHELL.PAS]

-Declaration procedure DrawAxis(XDensity,YDensity,Left,Top,Right,Bottom: Usage DrawAxis(XDensity,YDensity,Left,Top,Right,Bottom,XAxis, YAxis,Arrows); Parameters XDensity : density of tick marks on X ruler (-9 to 9) YDensity : density of tick marks on Y ruler (-9 to 9) Left : distance of drawing area from left edge of window Top : distance of drawing area from top edge of window Right : distance of drawing area from right edge of window Bottom : distance of drawing area from bottom edge of window XAxis : line style of horizontal axis YAxis : line style of vertical axis Arrows : if TRUE, arrow symbols drawn at ends of axes; if FALSE, arrows not drawn Eurotion Drawfivia drawa V and V awaa with rular markinga in the
+Declaration procedure DrawAxis(XDensity,YDensity,Left,Top,Right,Bottom: Usage DrawAxis(XDensity,YDensity,Left,Top,Right,Bottom,XAxis, YAxis,Arrows); Parameters XDensity : density of tick marks on X ruler $(-9 \text{ to } 9)$ YDensity : density of tick marks on Y ruler $(-9 \text{ to } 9)$ Left : distance of drawing area from left edge of window Top : distance of drawing area from top edge of window Right : distance of drawing area from right edge of window Bottom : distance of drawing area from bottom edge of window XAxis : line style of horizontal axis YAxis : line style of vertical axis Arrows : if TRUE, arrow symbols drawn at ends of axes; if FALSE, arrows not drawn Function DrawAxis draws X and Y axes with ruler markings in the active

-Function DrawAxis draws X and Y axes with ruler markings in the active window, to provide coordinate reference information for plots and drawings.
+DrawAxis draws X and Y axes with ruler markings in the active window, to provide coordinate reference information for plots and drawings.
 This procedure can optionally define the world drawing area to be smaller than a window, draw a line around the drawing area, provide automatically labeled rulers for X and Y axes with variable tick mark density, and coordinate axes in various line styles.